mdzhang/dotfiles/README.md

 1. Customize with your personal info
     - Replace occurrences of `mdzhang` with your system user name (for me this is also my git handle)
-    - Replace occurrences of `zhang.michelle.d@gmail.com` with your email
+    - Replace occurrences of `md.zhang.aka@gmail.com` with your email
-    - Replace occurrences of `Michelle D Zhang` with your full name
+    - Replace occurrences of `m d zhang` with your full name
     - Update GPG `user.signingkey` in `git/.gitconfig`

 1. Install [`stow`][stow] on your OS